DanielBMarkham/Info-Ops/manuscript/chapter19.md

 If we're working at the System Abstract level, an executable test consists of providing pseudo-code for how a computer program would meet the System Abstract goals.
 A key part of this test is being able to write actual code that fulfills this test.
 (Not necessarily writing it.)

 In technology development, stories that we're almost ready to work on have to be developed enough to work at the System Abstract level.
 Most product/project backlogs consist of children of the Master Model at either the Business Realized or System Abstract level (or a mix of both.
-Nobody says you have to work in only one level.)
+You should never feel like you have to work in only one level.)

 Of course, ideally you make a few lists to create a Master Model, talk about what kinds of System Abstract tests need to pass for a goal to be reached, then dive down into the System Realized level to make it happen.
-It's only when things simply must be more complicated that we care about knowing which level we're on.
+It's only when things simply must be more complicated and we have no other choice that we care about knowing which level we're on.

 TDA means constantly walking through behaviors, supplementals, and domain items at any one level to see whether is agreement that enough detail has been provided to make a test at one of the lower levels.
 (Not necessarily the next one down.)
 Analysis only exists to create tests that everybody agrees to, and it's constantly driving towards defining those tests in good-enough detail.
 Tests Drive Analysis.

 ## User Stories and Story Splitting

 A lot of Agile folks call these backlog goal/test items "User Stories", They have a bunch of other terms too, like "Feature", "Epic", "Technical User Story".
 A few others.
 And then they use the terms to mean different things depending on which book you've read.
 I'm calling everything in your backlog a "User Story" because life is complicated enough as it is.
-A User Story is a testable chunk of work which describes future behavior in a target system.
+A User Story is a symbolic placeholder for future conversations around a testable chunk of work which describes future behavior in a target system.
 It's a match between Behavior and Supplementals which insists on a structure being created in order for the test to pass.

 "But my User Story is too big for this next chunk of work!" is the most common thing I hear from teams that are new to backlogs and backlog grooming.
 "How could I ever make it smaller?"